max071985/loot-to-sheet/README.md

   5) If the items are stackable, it will find the amount of items you hold.
   6) Update a spreadsheet with the data it acquired from the image.

-## Progression checklist:

-- Able to locate inventory slots.
-- Able to read numbers (used on stacked items).
-- Accepts multiple image uploads.

-## TODO:

-- EVERYTHING that deals with spreadsheets.
-- Create a starter DB with templates.
-- Improve UI.

 ## LIMITATIONS: